sheisc/COMP9024/C/AccessMemory/README.md

 **Address operator**

-It is denoted as the ampersand symbol, &.
+Denoted as the ampersand symbol, &.

-t is also used as a Bitwise AND operator in "2 & 4"
+It is also used as a Bitwise AND operator in "2 & 4"

 **For example**